-- A. AFSCME may request that bargaining unit employees be released from their normal duties for the purpose of participating in approved Union activities. - B. The total amount of Union leave granted at any institution during a fiscal year may not exceed one day for every 30 of its bargaining unit employees of that institution as of July 1 of the current fiscal year, provided that a minimum of seven (7) days Union leave will be granted by the University/College each fiscal year covered by this MOU.
-No employee outside of the bargaining unit will be counted in the leave calculation under this Article. - C. All requests for Union leave shall be submitted to the institution Director of Human Resources/Personnel in writing by AFSCME MD Council 3 15 working days in advance of the day on which the leave is to begin and shall include: - 1.
+- A. AFSCME may request that bargaining unit employees be released from their normal duties for the purpose of participating in approved Union activities. - B. The total amount of Union leave granted at any institution during a fiscal year may not exceed one day for every twenty-five (25) of its bargaining unit employees of that institution as of July 1 of the current fiscal year, provided that a minimum of eight (8) days Union leave will be granted by the University/College each fiscal year covered by this MOU.
+No employee outside of the bargaining unit will be counted in the leave calculation under this Article. - C. All requests for Union leave shall be submitted to the institution Director of Human Resources/Personnel in writing by AFSCME MD Council 3 fifteen (15) working days in advance of the day on which the leave is to begin and shall include: - 1.
 A general description of the activity and its purpose; - 2.
 The date and location of the activity; - 3.
 The name(s) of the employee(s) for whom Union leave is being requested.

-Where the leave request is for 8 hours or less, the minimum notice required is 7 working days.
+Where the leave request is for eight (8) hours or less, the minimum notice required is seven (7) working days.

 - D. After verifying the validity of the request with a staff Union representative and the accuracy of the time being requested, the institution Director of Human Resources/Personnel may approve Union leave if the employee's services can be spared without impairing the services of the department(s) involved and Union leave is available pursuant to Section B of this Article.
 Approval of leave under this section shall not be unreasonably denied. - E. If the employee organization needs to substitute an employee or employees for those previously granted Union leave, or substitute new dates, such requests will be submitted as soon as possible to the institution Director of Human Resources/Personnel for approval.
 Such substitutions may be approved if the substitution will not impair the services of the unit.
-Approval of substitutions or dates shall not be unreasonably denied. - F. Bargaining unit employees may request the opportunity to combine their work breaks and lunch break every second Thursday of each month from 12:00 noon to 1:00 pm to attend the monthly AFSCME meetings.
-Supervisors shall not unreasonably deny an employee's request MOU01202013EXT to combine their work breaks and lunch break or use other earned leave (includes annual leave, personal leave and compensatory time) to attend such meetings.
+Approval of substitutions or dates shall not be unreasonably denied.

+- F. Bargaining unit employees may request the opportunity to combine their work breaks and lunch break every second Thursday of each month from 12:00 noon to 1:00 pm to attend the monthly AFSCME meetings.
+Supervisors shall not unreasonably deny an employee's request to combine their work breaks and lunch break or use other earned leave (includes annual leave, personal leave and compensatory time) to attend such meetings. - G. AFSCME Maryland Convention: In years when the AFSCME Maryland local convention takes place, each Institution will provide paid leave for actual time used by one (1) bargaining unit employee to attend that convention on days which the attendee would otherwise be regularly scheduled to work their regular work day.
+The total number of hours of paid leave time which the bargaining unit employee shall be provided for actual attendance at the AFSCME Maryland local convention shall not exceed eight (8) hours per day at the straight time rate of pay.